Barklim/fakestoreapi/Readme.md

 ## Todo

+- debounce for typing
+- inputsection refactor
+- view added

+- ColorMode type to enum
+- cannot add items with the same name in a row
 - add view mode feature
 - edit fields items
 - create transform class for user entity to user item list